 Approval has now also been received for the area knows as Hurlingham, which will be included within the South Perth project.

 The cost to property owners is yet to be determined.

-Preliminary design work will commence in July 2018 for the Manning and Collier areas with the South Perth project following in the fourth quarter of 2018.
+Preliminary design work commenced in July 2018 for the Manning and Collier areas with the South Perth project to follow in late 2018.

 Once designs have been finalised, construction start dates will be determined.
 It is anticipated that construction will commence mid 2019 with the aim of completion of the overall project by the end of 2022.

 This web page will continue to be updated as more information becomes available.
 Sign up for the City's eNewsletter to stay in touch about this project.